 - The tax authority (DIAN) requests proof of fiscal residency in another country and said proof is not provided to the DIAN.

 - The person has a fiscal residence in a place considered a tax haven by the Colombian government.

 For the above scenarios, the period actually spent by the Colombian individual in Colombia is irrelevant.

-However, further to the 2014 tax reform, an individual will not be a Colombian resident for any of the scenarios above if 50% or more of one's yearly income has been sourced where one is domiciled or 50% or more of one's assets are located where one is domiciled.
+However, an individual will not be a Colombian resident for any of the scenarios above if 50% or more of one's yearly income has been sourced where one is domiciled or 50% or more of one's assets are located where one is domiciled.